 The Company believes at this time that there is sufficient liquidity to execute on its business plan and satisfy the commitments made to date.
-The Company may continue to have negative operating cash flows while it executes on its current business plan and integration of acquisitions as they close.
+The Company may incur negative operating cash flows while it executes on its current business plan and integration of acquisitions as they close.
 Refer to the "Funds" in this MD&A for additional information.